jerstadgeirivar-gmail/talk-to-me/README.md

 # TalkToMe

-TalkToMe is a Windows 11 WPF utility for recording Norwegian dictation, transcribing locally by default, and inserting the completed text into the originally focused application.
+TalkToMe (Snakk til meg! - Harry Hole), is a Windows 11 WPF utility for recording Norwegian dictation, transcribing locally by default, and inserting the completed text into the originally focused application.
 Azure OpenAI remains optional; LM Studio and Ollama profiles report their current speech-to-text limitation honestly.

 In addition to the global hotkey, TalkToMe can listen locally for the English keyword **computer**.
 The first occurrence plays a short chime and starts